Online Joint Assortment-Inventory Optimization under MNL Choices: A Step-by-Step Explanation to Algorithm

 \section{A Step-by-Step Explanation to Algorithm~\ref{alg-main}}

 In this section, we provide a step-by-step explanation of Algorithm~\ref{alg-main} in \Cref{subsec-adjust-revenue}.
-According to Algorithm~\ref{alg-main}, we first initialize the upper bounds on the attraction parameter $\bv$ and unit profits $\bre$ to $\bvUCB{0} = (v_{\max}, \dots, v_{\max})$, $\hat\bre_{0} = (r_{\max}, \dots, r_{\max})$, and initialize the inventory decision $\U_1$ for the first epoch.
-For each epoch $\ell$, \textit{lines~\ref{alg-startWhile}} to \textit{\ref{alg-end-while}} count the number of no-purchases from the very beginning of epoch $\ell$, and record the number in $\mu_{i, \ell}$ once product $i$ is purchased for the first time in epoch $\ell$. \textit{Line~\ref{alg-update-set-epoch}} updates $\setE_\ell$, the set of inventory cycles in epoch $\ell$.
-Then Algorithm~\ref{alg-main} determines whether the epoch ends on \textit{line~\ref{alg-if-epoch-ends}}, and if so, it updates $\setT_{i, \ell}$, $T_{i, \ell}$, $\bar \recv_{i,\ell}$, $\mu_{i, \ell}^{\LCB}$, $\mu_{i, \ell}^{\UCB}$, $v_{i, \ell}^{\LCB}$, $v_{i, \ell}^{\UCB}$, $\hat r_{i, \ell}$ for each product $i \in [N]$ on \textit{lines~\ref{alg-all-prod} to \ref{alg-all-prod-2}}.
-Next, the algorithm needs to determine an inventory decision for the next epoch.
-In particular, \textit{line~\ref{alg-exp-epoch-1}} checks whether the adequate exploratory condition has been met, and if not, \textit{line~\ref{alg-exp-epoch-2}} performs exploration over under-explored products.
-On the other hand, when the adequate exploratory condition has been met, \textit{line~\ref{alg-calculate-u}} solves \eqref{equ-opt-epoch} to obtain the inventory decision $\U_{\ell + 1}$ for the next epoch.
-At last, the counting variable $n$ is reset to zero and the algorithm proceeds into the next epoch.
+According to Algorithm~\ref{alg-main}, we first initialize the upper bounds on the attraction parameter $\bv$ and the unit profits $\bre$ to $\bvUCB{1} = (v_{\max}, \dots, v_{\max})$, $\hat\bre_{1} = (r_{\max}, \dots, r_{\max})$, and initialize the inventory decision $\U_1$ for the first cycle.
+For each cycle $t$, \textit{lines~\ref{alg-startWhile}} to \textit{\ref{alg-end-while}} count, for each product $i$, 1) the number of no-purchases $n_i$ between two consecutive purchases of product $i$ and 2) the number of times $k_i$ that product $i$ has been purchased.
+Specifically, in cycle $t$, for an assorted product $i$, each purchase of the product triggers the algorithm to update the cumulative purchase count $k_i$, record the no-purchase count $\mu_{i, k_i}$, and reset the counting variable $n_i$ to zero.
+Furthermore, after each purchase of $i$, the algorithm continues to update the no-purchase counting variable $n_i$ for each no-purchase, as long as the no-purchase occurs when product $i$ is available (\ie, $i\in\mathcal{S}_{t, m}$).